 What are cross border payments?

-Cross border payments refer to transactions involving individuals, companies, banks or settlement institutions operating in at least two different countries.
+Cross-border payments refer to transactions involving individuals, companies, banks or settlement institutions operating in at least two different countries and are international transactions.
+These payments are inclusive of retail and wholesale transactions.
 Experts predict that global cross border payment flows are expected to reach US$156 trillion by 2022.

 The cross border payments market has always been fraught with pain points and inefficiencies from both a cost and time perspective, resulting in expensive transaction fees and complicated, lengthy payment processing methods.